WomUUn’s Retreat

 We encourage attendees to pack for all weather, including rain gear that will allow you to walk outside in the rain briefly to move between buildings.
 Should we experience inclement weather, we will facilitate all activities indoors and make adjustments to the available activities and plans as needed.
 Camp activities (archery, ziplining, climbing wall, ropes course, etc) are weather-permitting.

-Please note: should we experience inclement weather on Friday, September 26th that would prevent attendees from travelling safely to the camp, we will communicate updates and crucial information to all registered attendees via email.
+Please note: should we experience inclement weather on Friday, October 16 that would prevent attendees from traveling safely to the camp, we will communicate updates and crucial information to all registered attendees via email.
 Please ensure you check your email for the latest information.

 I have mobility issues – will I get around ok at the campground?

 Please notify us of any mobility needs when you register, and the camp will help us accommodate.
-The camp can also provide mobilized cart transportation between buildings, with notice.
 Past attendees with stability concerns recommend bringing walking/trekking poles to use while walking around the campground, as some of the paths and ground can be uneven.
 The roads and paths at camp are unpaved.
 If you have accessibility concerns, questions, or information, please reach out to Lindsay White at lahw47@gmail.com.
-All requirements must be shared with the camp before the retreat to ensure they are ready to assist.

 What do I need to pack?